Marie-Françoise Guédon

-Marie-Françoise Guédon, Ph.D., is a Canadian anthropologist and professor of religious studies at the University of Ottawa in Ottawa, Canada.
+Marie-Françoise Guédon is a Canadian anthropologist and professor of religious studies at the University of Ottawa in Ottawa, Canada.
 She has done fieldwork among the Inuit, Gitksan, Ahtna, and Tanana peoples of Canada and Alaska.

 Marie-Francois Guedon is the daughter of French Resistance fighters Robert Guedon and Reine Guedon.
 She was a student of the anthropologist Frederica de Laguna, with whom she later did fieldwork in Alaska in 1968.